stjordanis/terra-docs-old/docs/dev-spec-market.md

     (retDecCoin sdk.DecCoin, spread sdk.Dec, err sdk.Error)
 ```

-`ComputeSwap()` returns the amount of asked coins that should be returned for a given `offerCoin` at the effective exchange rate registered with the oracle.
+`ComputeSwap()` returns the amount of asked coins that should be returned for a given `offerCoin` at the effective exchange rate registered with the oracle, alongside the spread that should be taken.

 > A different version `ComputeInternalSwap()` is used internally, which performs the calculations without the constant-product spread.
 {note}

 ### `ApplySwapToPool()`